Dev.to Feed Widget for Website. No-code - Poper

 • Dev.to (DEV Community) was founded in 2017 by Ben Halpern, Jess Lee, and Peter Frank as a developer-focused writing and discussion community.

-• Dev.to recommends authors use the canonical_url field on cross-posted articles, and Article JSON-LD with a canonical URL pointing back to dev.to is the standard way to embed Dev.to content elsewhere without harming SEO ranking on either side.
+• Dev.to recommends authors use the canonical_url field on cross-posted articles, and linking each embedded card back to the original dev.to post keeps DEV as the canonical destination without harming SEO ranking on either side.

 Frequently asked questions